 Hours of operation and scheduling appointments

-Residents can reserve a time slot today for appointments up to two weeks in advance.
+Residents can reserve a time slot for appointments up to two weeks in advance.
 To make or cancel an appointment, call the Recycling HelpLine at (914) 813-5425.
 The Recycling HelpLine is available seven days a week from 9 a.m. - 7 p.m.
 You can also schedule your appointment on the reservations calendar.
-Use the calendar to find a date and time that is convenient for you and then click on it.
-A dialogue box will open for you to enter and submit your contact information.
+Click on a date and time that is convenient for you and a dialogue box will open for you to enter your contact information.

-Upon arrival, you will be asked to provide a current government issued photo ID (i.e., a driver’s license) as proof of residency.
+Upon arrival, you will be asked to provide a current government-issued photo ID (e.g. a driver’s license) as proof of residency.
 Please note that the H-MRF is closed on federal holidays.

-In extreme weather, if working conditions are deemed unsafe, appointments will be cancelled.
+In extreme weather, if working conditions are deemed unsafe, appointments will be canceled.
 To verify closing due to weather conditions, call (914) 813-5425.
 You will also receive a cancellation e-mail under these circumstances.